 1.1.
-These Conditions shall apply to all levels of the ladder Championships, and any non-ladder events which qualify an entrant into one of the final events and otherwise when appropriate.
-The Championship Chairman shall approve any departure from these Conditions after consulting with the local Area Representative(s).
+These Conditions shall apply to the Championship.
+The Championship Chairman shall approve any departure from these Conditions after consulting with the Committee Members.

 2. MODIFICATIONS TO THE RACING RULES, USE OF NOR AND SIs

 2.1.
 The Chair of the event is responsible for creating / approving and distributing the NOR after consulting with the Host, Chief Judge and PRO.
 The PRO shall create the Sailing Instructions for the event which shall be approved by the Chair of the event and the Chief Judge.

 2.2.
 Any changes to the NOR or SIs after the event has commenced shall be approved by the Chief Judge in consultation with the Chair of the event and the PRO.